 Luno

-Luno is also a later entrance to the group, debuting as one of DCG’s companies in 2020.
+Luno is also a later entrant to the group, debuting as one of DCG’s companies in 2020.
 With a significant focus on retail investors, the crypto exchange operates in over 40 countries and trades billions in transactions.
+Its services focus on Southeast Asia and Africa mainly due to the potential of crypto growth and adoption within these regions.

 Why is he important?

+Barry’s efforts in the crypto industry have helped steer the expansion and adoption of crypto.
+He has received several awards to recognize his contribution to blockchain’s progress.
 According to many of his past associates, Barry is focused on the impact left after decades rather than short-term results.
 He also wants to remain compliant with the law while achieving his mission.

-Through GBTC and other digital asset trusts, Silbert brings virtual assets to every interested investor without forcing them to buy the coins.
+Through Grayscal and other digital asset trusts, Silbert brings virtual assets to every interested investor without forcing them to buy the coins.
 This step is especially crucial in achieving long-term and mainstream crypto adoption.

-More importantly, GBTC is campaigning for spot bitcoin ETFs, which could provide more lucrative investments for retail and institutional investors.
 As an influential figure and a crypto whale, Barry has the ability to shift the market’s sentiment.
 His thoughts and activities could positively or negatively affect the crypto markets, seeing as he has a huge following.

 Barry vs. Winklevoss

-DCG’s Genesis and Gemini partnered to give rise to the Earn Program.
+DCG’s Genesis and Gemini partnered to give rise to an Earn Program.
 The aim was to offer lucrative returns on investment for Gemini users, but the program went under after Genesis filed for bankruptcy.
 Genesis then halted all withdrawals in November 2022 following a lack of funds to settle.

 Meanwhile, GBTC Premium and Genesis seemed okay.
 Unfortunately, the FTX collapse led to more trouble that shed light on Genesis’ financial state.